wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

    * Meet using our online video room or Skype
    * Meet using our phone conference service
    * Schedule a face to face meeting
- * Super easy customization of your contact form’s meetings calendar, optionally synchronized with your Personal Calendar
+ * Super easy customization of your contact form’s appointment calendar, optionally synchronized with your Personal Calendar
    * Sync with Google Calendar
    * Sync with Outlook Calendar
    * Sync with iCal(Apple) Calendar